mysociety/fixmystreet/README.md

         - Refactor main navigation into reusable blocks.
         - Add Problem->time_ago for pretty-printed duration.
         - Add `external_id` field to ResponsePriority.
+        - Use sender in From if From and To domains match. #1651
+        - Refactor SendReport::Open311 to use cobrand hooks. #792
+        - Do upload_dir check on start up, not each report. #1668
+        - Make sure all tests can run offline. #1675

 * v2.0.2 (3rd February 2017)
     - Front end changes: